Dear Students and Family Members,

 Our residential spaces have been adjusted to allow for the availability of single rooms for any students who wish to pursue that option.
 Careful arrangements of single and double rooms have allowed us to de-densify our student living spaces.

 Dining and retail facilities have been altered to meet social distancing and health guidelines.

 The Ohio Athletic Conference's health and safety protocols for OAC events include no spectators at any OAC event through March 1 (at which time it will be reevaluated).
 However, you can watch all the live action of Muskingum men's and women's basketball games through the Muskie Sports Network located on fightingmuskies.com.
 Additionally, you can access the high-definition video streams of Muskingum athletic events through Apple TV, Roku, and Amazon Fire by downloading the free OAC TV app, which is also available on iOS and Android devices.

 All Friday night games will tip at 7:00 p.m., and Saturday night games will tip at 6:00 p.m., with the Muskie pregame show starting 10 minutes before game time.

 Travel and Events

-University travel will be restricted to essential travel only.
-No international trips will be permitted, and field trips are also prohibited for the fall semester.
+University travel is restricted to essential travel only.
+No international trips will be permitted, and field trips are also prohibited.